pingcap/docs/tidb-cloud/tidb-cloud-events.md

 > **Note:**
 >
-> - If the cluster events happened before 2023-03-01, these events are not visible on the Events page.
+> - If the cluster events happened before 2023-03-21, these events are not visible on the Events page.
-> - TiDB Cloud will keep adding more event types in future release.

 ## Event retention policy